“It’s challenging for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Tigress, Samantha Lee

 I turned towards Mr. Runnels.
 “Anyone arriving at the President Street Station, whose destination is south of Baltimore, must disembark and wait for the railroad cars to be detached.
 Horses then draw the cars along the Pratt Street tracks to the Camden station.
 Usually, passing troops form up and travel by foot alongside the cars.
 This makes them susceptible to harassment along the way, does it not, Mr. Runnels?”

 “I suppose so.”

-“What is the nature of your objection, Mr. Farmer?”
+“And what is the nature of your objection, Mr. Farmer?”

 Mr. Sage rose.
-“Hardly pebbles.
+“Scarcely pebbles.
 Rocks, all of them … except for the half-brick that struck one soldier in the head.”
 He looked at the judge.
-“He was detained for weeks to recover from his vicious wound.”
+“This vile act resulted in a vicious head wound that detained the soldier for weeks.”

-“Let’s cut to the chase, Mr. Runnels.
-Please tell us what you saw concerning the defendant.”
+“Please remain on the task at hand, Mr. Runnels.
+Now, tell us what you witnessed concerning the defendant.”

 I folded my arms.
 “And what did Mr. Baines do with the rocks?”